A Review of the Best Pulse Oximeters for Hospitals

 • Price: $199.99

-• Easy to read display: This comes with a high-resolution colored LCD to display pulse rate, SpO2, and plethysmogram.
+• Easy to read display: This pulse oximeter comes with a high-resolution colored LCD to display pulse rate, SpO2, and plethysmogram.

 • Portability: The device is lightweight and easily fits all its accessories in a small carry case.